Software

 Manage Labor Law Compliance

-Law firms are required to ensure compliance with regulating parties – this includes labor law compliance.
+Law firms must ensure compliance with regulating parties, including labor law compliance.
 With hourly workers, in particular, rules regarding scheduling, proper breaks, vacation time, and overtime pay must be followed.

-An online timecard system will help make sure all of this is tracked automatically to set notifications and reminders for certain things.
+An online timecard system will help ensure all this is tracked automatically to set notifications and reminders for certain things.
 This way, your firm can avoid costly fines and possible suspensions due to labor law violations.

-If you’re a law firm still using manual timekeeping methods and struggling to control your labor costs, it might be time to switch to a clock in and out app.
+If you’re a law firm still using manual timekeeping methods and struggling to control your labor costs, switching to a clock-in and out app might be time.
 This tool can help lower your job and labor costs, allowing you to spend more money growing your business.

 Roberto Brock